osgi/osgi/org.osgi.test.cases.zigbee/README.md

 of the Device Service Specification for ZigBee.

 Before starting the CT the tester **MUST**:
- * Create a ZigBee network and configure a set of ZigBee End Devices (one ZED is enough).
+ * Create a ZigBee network and configure (join) a set of ZigBee End Devices (one ZED if it satisfy all the requirements stated below should be is enough).
  * Fill the *zcl.xml* and the *zigbee-ct-template.xml* files with the relevant information about the ZigBee Host and a subset of the ZigBee End Devices that are part of the previously configured ZigBee network.